-Veterans make up a third of the roughly 3,000 new mesothelioma cases diagnosed annually in the country.
+Veterans make up around one-third of the roughly 3,000 new mesothelioma cases diagnosed annually in the country.
 They have additional options for mesothelioma compensation.
 The high rate of mesothelioma among veterans is due to the overabundance of asbestos use in the military.
-Because of this, they have the benefit of being able to file claims with the VA as well as with the regular court system; they also have access to asbestos trust funds.
+Veterans can file claims with the VA as well as with the regular court system, and they also have access to asbestos trust funds.

 Dependency and Indemnity – The VA recognizes that family members are affected by a mesothelioma diagnosis, too, with payouts to surviving spouses starting at $1,319 per month.

 Get Help Filing a Claim

-Unfortunately, veterans may have some misconceptions about VA claims.
-Sure, filing a claim can be a lengthy, complicated process.
-However, veterans don’t have to file their claims alone.
-Getting help ensures you get all the benefits you’re entitled to.
-Other benefits include:
+Veterans may have some misconceptions about VA claims.
+Sure, filing a claim can be a lengthy, complicated process — but only if you do it on your own.
+Getting experienced help ensures you receive all the benefits to which you’re entitled.
+The benefits include:

 - Free help filing a claim

 - Reducing the stress of filing

-Mesothelioma Guide’s VA-accredited claims agent is available to help for free.
-A retired LCDR of the U.S. Navy, Carl Jewett has helped hundreds of veterans get full compensation.
-Get connected with LCDR Jewett to get help filing a claim today.
+Mesothelioma Guide’s VA-accredited claims agent can help for free.
+A retired LCDR of the U.S. Navy, Carl Jewett has helped hundreds of veterans receive full mesothelioma compensation.
+Connect with LCDR Jewett for help filing a claim.